Introduction & Context

 Methodology & Formulas

-Laboratory data give dissolved solids mass \(S\) and sucrose mass \(P\).
-Purity \(X\) is defined as:
+Laboratory data give dissolved solids mass \(S\) and sucrose mass \(P\); purity \(X\) is defined as the ratio of these two quantities, and a comprehensive extract purity assessment explains how to calculate and interpret this metric.

 \[ X = \frac{P}{S} \]